Passenger rail transport in China: E-tickets and Internet ticket purchase

-Since July 12, 2011, the e-ticket system has been firstly adopted on Beijing–Tianjin Intercity Railway.
+Since July 12, 2011, the e-ticket system has been first adopted on the Beijing–Tianjin intercity railway.
 Since December 23, 2011, all tickets can be bought at the official ticket website (12306.cn).

-Debit card and credit cards with the China UnionPay icon, Alipay, and WeChat Pay are accepted on 12306.cn.
+Debit card and credit cards with the China UnionPay icon, Alipay, and WeChat Pay aree accepted on 12306.cn.

 Identification of one of the following types is required: